-Encore Azaleas re unique in that they bloom in the spring and the fall and sometimes in summer...so when is the best time to prune them?
-Encore Azaleas require very little pruning to retain good form and do not require "deadheading," which is the removal of spent flowers.
+Encore Azaleas re unique in that they bloom in the spring and fall, and sometimes in summer.
+So when is the best time to prune them?
+Encore Azaleas do not have to be pruned, or their flowers deadheaded.
 That being said, they respond very well to pruning and, in fact, will benefit from it.

-Unlike most other types of azaleas, which set their flower buds one time a year during fall then blooming in spring, Encore Azaleas produce buds every time new growth is produced.
-So, pruning Encore Azaleas immediately after the spring bloom cycle will encourage more new growth which, regarding Encore Azaleas, means more flower buds.
-These new buds will begin opening sometime during summer and continue through fall.
-As these summer flowers fade you can deadhead them to encourage more new growth and more new buds in fall!
+Unlike most other types of azaleas, which only set flower buds one time a year during fall and then bloom in spring, Encore Azaleas produce buds every time new growth is produced.
+So, pruning Encore Azaleas immediately after the spring bloom cycle will encourage more new growth, and consequently more flower buds.
+Then, sometime during summer, these new buds will begin opening and continue doing so through fall.
+For azaleas, this is quite an amazing phenomenon.

 The next question might be: Should I prune my Encore Azaleas after the the fall bloom cycle?
 The answer is: no. Why?
 Because you want to avoid stimulating new, tender foliage that might be damaged or killed by an early frost or freezing temperatures.
 This kind of cold damage can cause stress the plant.
 So, to avoid problems, cease pruning Encore Azaleas two months prior to the usual first frost date in your area.
 In the South (Zones 8-10) this means September.
 Further north (Zones 6 and 7) this might mean August.
 Find your USDA Zone here.

 How To Prune Encore Azaleas

 When pruning a healthy Encore Azalea, use sharp hand pruners to cut back branches that have outgrown the rest of the shrub and are spoiling the shape of the plant.
-Cut these branches back to a point just an inch or two above the main form of the plant, and an inch or so above a leaf.
+Cut these branches back to a point just a couple or few inches above the main form of the plant.
+Make your cuts about an inch or so above a leaf.

 TIP: Avoid using hedge trimmers to prune your Encore Azaleas.
 Doing so will cut leaves in half, leaving your azaleas with an unsightly appearance.
 A pair of sharp hand pruners, also known as bypass pruners, works great for selective pruning.